-Open a new window by pressing Ctrl-N (Cmd-N on a Mac) or choose 'New' from the File menu.
-Save the document by giving it any name such as 'My first SC code.scd'.
+Open a new tab or window by pressing Ctrl-N (Cmd-N on macOS) or choose 'New' from the File menu.
+Save the document by giving it a name like 'My first SC code.scd'.
 Note, you should always use extension '.scd' for files containing SC code.
-Copy some of above code examples and paste them into the new document (The standard shortcuts Ctrl-C and Ctrl-V (Cmd-C and Cmd-V on a Mac) work for copy and paste, or use the Edit menu).
+Copy some of above code examples and paste them into the new document using Ctrl-C and Ctrl-V (Cmd-C and Cmd-V on macOS) or use the copy and paste Edit menu items.

-SC will let you edit the help files and documentation, so it's always a good idea to copy text over before changing it so as to avoid accidentally saving altered files!
+SC will let you edit the help files and documentation, so it's always a good idea to copy text over before changing it to avoid accidentally saving altered help files!